 If you choose not to become a member of a trade union or professional association and you subsequently need legal or employment relations support you should contact the national nurses' association of that country.
 They may be able to help or recommend an organisation that can.
 Please be aware that not all organisations will be able to provide advice and support if you were not in membership at the time of the incident for which you require support.

 The RCN is able to offer support to members working for Soldiers, Sailors, Airmen and Families Association (SSAFA) working within military establishments in Europe.
 SSAFA recognises the RCN as a trade union.
 If you require employment advice, please contact us.

 If you wish to maintain your RCN membership you will continue to have access to number of member benefits, for example:

 If you are a nurse or midwife practising overseas and want to maintain your UK registration, you will have to comply with the revalidation process every three years and continue to pay your annual retention fee to the NMC.
-Your revalidation application is due on the first day of the month in which your registration expires e.g. if your renewal date is 30 September 2017, your revalidation application date will be 1 September 2017.
+Find out more about the revalidation requirements here.

 If you are working overseas (or have worked overseas for part of your three year renewal period) as a nurse or midwife you can meet the practice hours on the basis of your registration with the NMC.
 The NMC advises that you should always register with the appropriate regulator in the country in which you are practising.